motion/orbit/notes/next.md

 - fix doesnt work on fresh start db
 ```

+- debug slowness on topic model queries any why react doesnt exit quickly despite that
 - add a bunch of integrations to test
 - fix topic explorer apps:
   - super slow query